General Education Requirements

 One course from the approved list of Cultural Studies: Western/Comparative Culture(s)

 Note that courses can be chosen to satisfy two requirements.
-For example, if a student completes HIST 172 US Hist Since 1877 the following two requirements are satisfied: (i) campus-wide General Education Humanities and Arts, (ii) Campus Western Cultural Studies Requirement.
+For example, if a student completes HIST 172 US Hist Since 1877 the following two requirements are satisfied: (i) campus-wide General Education Humanities and Arts, (ii) Campus U.S. Minority Cultural Requirement.
 If a course fulfills two requirements another course must be taken under either Humanities and the Arts or Social and Behavioral Science to reach the 18 hours.